mysociety/fixmystreet/docs/updating/ami.md

 to try checking out your repository elsewhere and trying the merge there first, to see if it there are any problems.

-After updating the code, you should run the following command to update any needed dependencies and any schema changes to your database.
+After updating the code, you should run the following commands to update any needed dependencies and any schema changes to your database.
 It's a good idea to take a backup of your database first.

+    admin@ip-10-58-191-98:/var/www/fixmystreet/fixmystreet$ sudo bin/install_packages

     fms@ip-10-58-191-98:~/fixmystreet$ script/update